 There’s no question about it, the Coromandel is an incredible place.

 Not only is it filled with stunning mountains and lush forest, it is framed with spectacular coastlines and holds a fascinating mining history that can be seen woven throughout its terrains.
 This is a place that is begging to be explored – and what better way to do that, than by foot?
-From brief 30 minute walks to the more intensive overnight hikes, we’ve listed our top 8 must-do coromandel walks to inspire you for your next visit.
+From brief 30 minute hikes to the more intensive overnight hikes, we’ve listed our top 8 must-do coromandel walks to inspire you for your next visit.

 Check out our top 8 walks in the Coromandel or …